 Here are a few other detox recipes and posts from some of my favorite bloggers:

-Stephanie (Gluten Free By Nature), shared this post last year on the overall topic of detoxification.
+Stephanie (Gluten Free By Nature), shared a post last year on the overall topic of detoxification.
 The common sense wisdom she shared then still is pertinent today.

 Finally, Melissa (Gluten Free for Good) does have the nutritional background plus a degree in exercise science and she advises us daily on limiting the bad stuff that goes into our bodies, but also clearing it out periodically with healthy detox protocols.
 She’ll be the first to tell you that she’s not perfect either, so periodic detox is a must.
 Melissa shared a three-part detox series quite some time ago, but the topic and her guidance are right for today or any time as a body “recalibration.”
 Check out Part 1, Part 2, and Part 3.